 Another element is the correct ethnicity of the heroes and their enemies, to help understand the spectrum of people found in the Bible.
 Including people from Mycenaean Greece, Egypt, Arabia, Crete, Anatolia, Babylon, Sardinia, Egypt, Africa and of course Israel.

-The landscapes in the comic make a beautiful addition as they are drawn from photo of the exact areas that these significant historical events took place and maps interspersed into the story help pinpoint the action geographically.
-The maps are very interesting because many of the events take place close to other significant places that come out in other parts of the bible, for example Deborah and Barak's battle takes place in the same valley as Gideon's and they are both overlooked by Nazareth the town where Jesus grow up.
+The landscapes in the comic make a beautiful addition as they are drawn from photos of the exact areas where these significant historical events took place.
+Also, maps interspersed into the story help pinpoint the action geographically.
+The maps are very interesting because many of the events take place close to other significant places that come out in other parts of the Bible, for example Deborah and Barak's battle takes place in the same valley as Gideon's and they are both overlooked by Nazareth the town where Jesus grew up.

 "...the historical research taking place for this project is nothing short of seminary-level biblical scholarship"

 "I think it will set a new standard for accuracy and fidelity in illustrated presentations of the Bible."

 "This comic gives a clear portrayal of the Samson story that enables readers to enter into the experience of Samson"

 Rev Dr David Firth (Lecturer in Old Testament Higher Eduction and General Editor of the Tyndale Old Testament Commentary.)